AdguardTeam/LegalDocs/adguard.com/privacy/android.html.md

 ### Technical and interaction data

-The first time the app is launched, users are asked if they want to allow AdGuard to send technical and interaction data.
-If they do, the following information is sent:
+Upon first launch, users are asked if they consent to send technical and interaction data.
+If they agree, the following anonymized data is sent:

 - App version
 - App language